 We’re not just talking about your overall product sales strategy (although that’s just as important, and should be discussed at length with your team before launching your ad).
 We’re talking about targeted special offers, such as a 30% discount for new shoppers versus a $30 discount for returning customers.

-Like with all eCommerce sales strategies, you’ll need to think long and hard about which discounts make sense for your target shoppers – and whether your planned Black Friday promotions will keep your profit margins high enough to gain new customers who might buy in the future months.
+Like with all eCommerce sales strategies, you’ll need to think long and hard about which discounts make sense for your target shoppers – and whether your planned Black Friday offers will keep your profit margins high enough to draw in new customers who might buy in the future.

-When in doubt, revisit your historical holiday shopping data from last year (and the previous years, too) to see which discounts generated the most profits.
-This will be the best knowledge base for developing your 2023 pricing strategy.
+When in doubt, revisit your historical holiday shopping data from last year (and previous years) to see which discounts generated the most profits.
+This will be the best knowledge base for developing your 2024 pricing strategy.

 2. Determine your brand and product differentiators.